Pras7616533/Academic_Project/C_ project/README.md

 # C Project

-This repository contains a C project developed as part of an academic assignment.
-The project aims to [briefly describe the main goal or functionality of the project].
+Welcome to the repository for my academic project involving C programming.
+This project is part of my coursework at BL Patil Polytechnic Khopoli, focusing on developing practical programming skills in the C language.

 ## Table of Contents